 Using acrylic paints and textile printing medium

-The synthetic one is made by art or craft manufactures I have used Daler Rowney textile medium that is added onto their system 3 acrylic paints.
-Once the screen printing is done once it’s dry all you need to do is to set it with an iron and you are done.
-However the downside of using this is that the paste don’t come cheap about £9.95/ pot for 8 oz. (about 250 mls) You have mix equal 1:1 amounts of ratio.
+The synthetic fabric printing paste is made by art or craft manufactures.
+I have used Daler Rowney textile medium that is added onto their system 3 acrylic paints.
+Once the screen printing is undertaken and it’s dry all you need to do is to set it with an iron and you are done.
+However, the downside of using this is that the paste doesn’t come cheap about £9.95/ pot for 8 oz. (about 250 MLS) You have to mix equal 1:1 amounts of ratio.

-Also it’s a printed paste not dye which means that rather the colour sitting in the whole fibres of the fabric it only sits on top.
+Also, it’s a printed paste, not dye which means that rather the colour sitting in the whole fibres of the fabric it only sits on top.
 In the long run, if it’s not set properly it can come off.
-Many craft books recommend using this type of paste.
-The good news is that it’s incredibly safe to use, unlike fabric dyes.
-There are other manufacturers like Speedball that has got a similar system like daler and rowney so have a look around.
-Some come with ready made screen printing ink.
+Many craft books I found recommend using this type of paste.
+The good news is that it’s incredibly safe and ready to use, unlike fabric dyes.
+There are other manufacturers like Speedball that has got a similar system like Daler and rowney so have a look around.
+Some come with ready-made screen printing ink.

 How to make fabric printing paste

-Indalca PA3R is another thickener to use as thickener for disperse dyes.
-There is a few safety measures when it comes to using indalca so not that safe when you have children and pets around.
+Indalca PA3R is another thickener to use as a thickener for dispersing dyes.
+There are a few safety measures when it comes to using indalca so not that safe when you have children and pets around.

-There is also other options like Selectasine which opens up a new world of options of making your own puff printing paste and so on.
-I have not use them before so I can’t much about them.
+There are also other options like Selectasine which opens up a new world of options of making your own puff printing paste and so on.
+I have not used them before so I can’t much about them.

-I buy my most of fabric printing supply from George weil.
+I buy most of the fabric printing supplies from George weil.
 Their service is excellent although their products can be pricey compared to elsewhere.